jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

     >       self.assertIsNone(a_dictionary.get('non_existent_key', False))
     E       AssertionError: False is not None

-  so I will make the value to make the test pass
+  so I make the value to make the test pass

   .. code-block:: python